togawa28/mousestyles/doc/source/report/behavior.rst

 We illustrate the use of the ``behavior`` utilties with a motivating research question:

-*How do do key drinking metrics compare across 2 different mice across 2 separate days?*
+*How do do the key drinking metrics compare across 2 different mice across 2 separate days?*